inevitableyellow/inevitableyellow/README.md

 - 👋 Hi, I’m @inevitableyellow
 - 👀 I’m interested in ...
-UX design and possibly video game development
+UX design and possibly game dev
 - 🌱 I’m currently learning ...
 HTML & CSS
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ...